intermezzo0475/SerFEcouple/README.md

 ## Introduction

 The interface is written to achieve coupled calculation of Serpent 2 and FEMAXI-7.
 The couple scheme include steady state coupling and one-way coupling.
 Two-way coupling is under development.
+To use transient coupling mode, the version of Serpent should be 2.1.28 or later.